FaisalHammad1999/futureproofwiki/Intro-to-Python.md

 ## Scope

-Ask class if we could see what is inside shape_volume if we print it out.
-We expect this to error, as shape_volume is a local variable, that is, only used inside of the function.
-Arguments can only be used inside of the function in the same way.
+A local variable, that is, a variable written inside of a function for example, can only used inside of that function.

-Ask class what they think a global variable is
-Tell class a global variable is a variable defined outside of a function, that can be used anywhere.
+A global variable is a variable defined outside of a function and can be used anywhere.